Scientific Python Library Development Guide

 New project template

 This guide comes with a copier/cookiecutter/cruft template for making new repos, scientific-python/cookie.
-Eleven build backends including compiled backends, generation tested in Nox, and kept in-sync with the guide.
+Nine build backends including compiled backends, generation tested in Nox, and kept in-sync with the guide.

 Checking an existing project